Brass: Africa

 Some of the most famous objects in African art are the lost wax castings of West Africa, mostly from what is now Nigeria, produced first by the Kingdom of Ife and then the Benin Empire.
 Though normally described as "bronzes", the Benin Bronzes, now mostly in the British Museum and other Western collections, and the large portrait heads such as the Bronze Head from Ife of "heavily leaded zinc-brass" and the Bronze Head of Queen Idia, both also British Museum, are better described as brass, though of variable compositions.
 Work in brass or bronze continued to be important in Benin art and other West African traditions such as Akan goldweights, where the metal was regarded as a more valuable material than in Europe.
+Brass Manilla (money) bracelets were also used as a means of exchange, across West Africa, into the 20th century.

 Renaissance and post-medieval Europe

 The Renaissance saw important changes to both the theory and practice of brassmaking in Europe.
 By the 15th century there is evidence for the renewed use of lidded cementation crucibles at Zwickau in Germany.
 These large crucibles were capable of producing c.20 kg of brass.
 There are traces of slag and pieces of metal on the interior.
 Their irregular composition suggests that this was a lower temperature, not entirely liquid, process.
 The crucible lids had small holes which were blocked with clay plugs near the end of the process presumably to maximize zinc absorption in the final stages.
 Triangular crucibles were then used to melt the brass for casting.

 16th-century technical writers such as Biringuccio, Ercker and Agricola described a variety of cementation brass making techniques and came closer to understanding the true nature of the process noting that copper became heavier as it changed to brass and that it became more golden as additional calamine was added.
 Zinc metal was also becoming more commonplace.
 By 1513 metallic zinc ingots from India and China were arriving in London and pellets of zinc condensed in furnace flues at the Rammelsberg in Germany were exploited for cementation brass making from around 1550.

 Eventually it was discovered that metallic zinc could be alloyed with copper to make brass, a process known as speltering, and by 1657 the German chemist Johann Glauber had recognized that calamine was "nothing else but unmeltable zinc" and that zinc was a "half ripe metal".
 However some earlier high zinc, low iron brasses such as the 1530 Wightman brass memorial plaque from England may have been made by alloying copper with zinc and include traces of cadmium similar to those found in some zinc ingots from China.